 Arlington: The assembly appreciated all who came to the conference on February 17-19, and also for the sacrifice made by John Dennison and Peter Ramsay to lift up the saints with ministry and exhortation.

 Cancun: About 25 people continue to attend regular meetings held six times a week in a rented house.
 Please pray for the consolidation and future of this work.
 A young man, Antonio, attends regularly although still struggling since the tent series in January, trying to understand how to be saved.

-Chihuahua: In the fifth and final week of a gospel series in Valle de la Madrid, Gilberto Torrens was helped by Ricardo Gomez, an overseer of the assembly in Zamora, and his son Josue.
+Chihuahua: In the fifth and final week of a gospel series in Valle de la Madrid, with help from Ricardo Gomez, an overseer of the assembly in Zamora, and his son Josue.
 God blessed His Word with souls saved.
 These brethren also were a real encouragement in ministry and Sunday school classes.
 The work in this large state was also blessed by the visit of Philip Lampkin (London, ON) and Michael Rogers (Kitchener), both at assembly meetings in Valle de la Madrid, at the outreach in El Porvenir, and further south in house meetings and visits in Parral and Camargo.

 El Barril: Eleonor Mosquera spent two weeks here visiting the women in the town with Shelley Wahls.
 In the evenings, Jason Wahls had ministry meetings and was very encouraged with the attendance.
 Please pray earnestly for the salvation of men, Raúl and Jose in particular.
 James Dyck, Ricardo Gomez (Zamora), Joel Portman, and Joel Thiessen (Zapopan) have also visited recently and given appreciated help.